Priyanshu85/Digital-Agency/README.md

 # Digital Agency

 A Digital Marketing single page website.
-This was made when I was learning react.
+This was made when I was learning react+taillwind.